 For the purposes of GIPS compliance and the determination of total assets under management, the Firm is defined as Madison.
-Madison represents Madison Investment Advisors, LLC ("MIA") and Madison Asset Management, LLC ("MAM"), two investment advisers under common control registered with the U.S. Securities and Exchange Commission pursuant to the Investment Advisers Act of 1940.
+Madison represents Madison Investment Advisors, LLC ("MIA") and Madison Asset Management, LLC ("MAM"), two investment advisers under common control registered with the U.S. Security and Exchange Commission pursuant to the Investment Advisors Act of 1940.
 (Registration does not imply a certain level of skill or training.)
-Prior to December 1, 2010, the Firm's composites were maintained by Madison Investment Advisors, Inc. ("MIA Inc.").
-On November 30, 2010, pursuant to a corporate reorganization that involved no change of control or personnel relating to account composite management, all composite accounts managed by MIA Inc. were transferred to MIA and performance information for periods prior to December 1, 2010 refer to this composite as managed by MIA Inc. During the first quarter of 2013, MIA and its parent company, MAM (also a registered investment adviser), began the process of eliminating the distinction between accounts and products managed by the two companies.
-Because MIA and MAM share all resources and personnel at their mutual Wisconsin office location and because there is no longer a brand or line of business distinction between products and services offered by the two registered investment advisers, for periods after March 31, 2013, the collective definition of the firm (Madison) includes accounts and assets managed by MAM and MIA.
-However, the firm does not claim compliance with the GIPS standards for assets and accounts managed by MAM prior to April 1, 2013.
-As of December 31, 2013, Madison Scottsdale, LC ("Scottsdale"), another registered investment adviser under common control with MIA, merged its assets into, and became part of, MIA and subsequently those assets became part of the firm (Madison).
-The transaction resulted in no change to the resources or personnel as the sole purpose of this change was to simplify Madison's legal corporate structure.
+Prior to December 1, 2010, the Firm's composites were maintained by Madison Investment Advisors, Inc. ("MIA Into:").
+On November 30, 2010, pursuant to a corporate reorganization that involved no change of control or personnel relating to account composite management, all composite accounts managed by MIA Inc. were transferred to MIA and performance information for periods prior to December 1, 2010 refer to this composite as managed by MIA Inc. Were transferred to MIA and performance information for periods prior to December 1, 2010, and the spent company.
+MMA (also a registered investment adviser), began the process of eliminating the distinction between accounts and products managed by MIA Inc. Were transferred to MIA and performance information for periods prior to December 1, 2010, refer to this composite as assets instanged by MAM how prior April 1, 2013.
+Are follower to companies.
+Because MIA and MAM share all resources and personnel at their mutual Wisconsin office location and because there is no longer a brand or line of business distinction between accounts managed by the Wo companies.
+Because MIA and MAM prior April 1, 2013.
+Are follower definition of the firm (Madison).
+The transaction resulted in no change to the frasources or personnel as the sole purpose of this change was to simplify Madisor's legal corporate structure.
 Prior to January 1, 2014, Scottsdale did not claim GIPS compliance and no performance for composites formally maintained by Scottsdale are contained in this performance presentation or included in the definition of the firm (Madison).
-As of October 30, 2020, Hansberger Growth Investors, LP ("HGI LP"), an affiliated registered investment adviser under common control with MIA, consolidated its assets into MIA, and subsequently those assets became part of the firm (Madison).
-The transaction resulted in no change to the resources or personnel as the sole purpose of this change was to simplify the legal corporate structure.
-Prior to October 30, 2020, HGI LP claimed GIPS® compliance and all composite accounts managed by HGI LP were transferred to MIA and performance information for periods prior to October 30, 2020 refer to those composites as managed by HGI LP.
-On June 11, 2021, Madison acquired the fixed income management assets of Reinhart Partners, Inc. ("Reinhart"), an unaffiliated registered investment adviser, and subsequently those assets became part of the firm (Madison).
-The Investment Team of Reinhart, who were responsible for composite performance prior to June 11, 2021, joined Madison on that date and continue to manage the Reinhart Fixed Income Strategies.
-A list of composite descriptions Investment Team of Reinhart, who were responsible for composite perf and a list of broad distribution pooled funds are available upon request.
+Th

 Madison claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 The firm, as defined above, has been independently verified for the periods January 1, 1991 through June 30, 2024.
 A copy of the verification report is available upon request.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
-Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards of the GIPS standards of the CIPS standards and have been implemented on a firm-wide basis.
 Verification does not provide assurance on the accuracy of any specific performance report.
-GIPS® is a registered trademark of CFA institute.
-CFA institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein
+GIPS® is a registered trademark of CFA Institute.
+CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.

 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
-Beginning January 1, 2010, composite policy requires the temporary removal of any portfolio incurring a clientinitiated significant cash inflow or outflow of greater than 75% of portfolio assets for the period.
-Past performance is not indicative of future result:
+Composite policy requires the temporary removal of any portfolio incurring a client-initiated significant cash inflow or outflow of greater than 75% of portfolio assets for the period.
+Past performance is not indicative of future results.